itumulak/firebase-sso/README.txt

 === Single Sign-On with Firebase ===
 Contributors: itumulak
-Tags: firebase, authentication, sso, login
-Requires at least: 4.7
+Tags: firebase, authentication, sso, login, wordpress firebase Requires at least: 4.7
 Tested up to: 5.4
 Requires PHP: 5.4
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+This plugin let's you sign-in your user sign-in with Firebase sign-in providers.

 == Description ==

-This plugin let's you sign-in your user with their Google or Facebook account with more sign-in options in future update.
-This plugin use firebase as middleware for sign-in authentication.
+Single Sign-On with Firebase is a plugin that let's you sign-in your user with their Google or Facebook account with more sign-in options in future update.
+This plugin uses firebase as the middleware for sign-in authentication.

 = Features =
 *   **Firebase Single Sign-on Authentication**